The Secrets of Life represents the point where I owe In Search Of… an apology.

 Footage of cells intercut with footage of twin girls playing.
 Fertilised egg cells turning into baby mice.
 There’s the usual In Search Of… rhetorical questions about what mysterious forces are behind such things, but I think that’s just out of habit because next we’re looking at another technician while discussing the huge advances in biology since the 1950s.

 Footage of dividing chromosomes while Nimoy explains gene theory.
 In the lab, he explains DNA over a huge model of a DNA molecule.
 It’s like Spock is my biology teacher.
 So cool!
-Back to the twins, Nimoy explains how identical DNA leads to identical children, but I’m honesly more interested in their awesome 1970s ice blocks, each somewhere between a Splice and a Rocket.
+Back to the twins, Nimoy explains how identical DNA leads to identical children.
+I’m honesly more interested in the awesome 1970s ice blocks they’re eating, each somewhere between a Splice and a Rocket.
 Man, I could go a Pine-Lime Splice right now… Sorry, where was I?

 Back in the lab, Nimoy explains in simple terms how understanding DNA allows for the possibility of genetic engineering.
 Over more footage of the twins, Nimoy explains that genetic engineering can’t alter an existing human, but it might be possible to screen for genetic conditions.

 There’s even footage of a pregnant woman undergoing genetic testing.
 It’s all done ’70s style, with white-coated technicians at microscopes.
-Sure you can do it these days with computers, but you lose out on the craftsmanship of the old ways.
+Sure you can do it these days with computers — but you lose out on the craftsmanship of the old ways.
 I miss artisanal genetic screening.

 Microscopic footage of cancerous cells.
 A mouse with a tumor on its back.
 They shoot lasers at cells from the tumor and show the old-timey computer scan of the cancerous cells.
 Is it wrong that this makes me happy?
 Does this make me a bad person?